Post Pandemic Phase Of Life - The New 'Normal'

 If we are a nuclear family with only mother and father around, kids tend to become impulsive and get annoyed frequently.
 So now in coming days we can try the below methods:

 - We may not use the big playgrounds or the garden areas but we need to slowly take the kids out of the house for physical activities.
+Here are some fun products which your little one can enjoy outdoors.

 - We cannot gather in big groups but can take them to meet their friends at their houses.
 I know there is a risk in it but we are a well aware parent and can take precautions.
 This way it will help them meet people and interact effectively.